 Attack From Mars

 The precursor to Medieval Madness, Attack From Mars is a game with simple rules and outstanding flow.
 The objective is to destroy all the saucers so you can reach the wizard mode, Rule the Universe.
 There’s a lot of comedy in the game which makes it appealing to a wide variety of people.
 I know a lot of people where this is their favorite game of all time.
-I’ve never owned it due to the cost, but have been looking for quite a while.
+I didn’t own one for a long time due to the cost, but recently finally got one.
+Family was ecstatic.
+One thing I can say is that this game needs the outlanes opened to provide adequate challenge, if they’re closed it will be too easy.

 Brian Eddy, who designed Attack From Mars, also designed Medieval Madness and the Shadow, and did the software on Indiana Jones.
 Very talented individual.